-Course content More than 15 years ago, in 1999, the Institut d'Etudes Politiques de Lille (IEP Lille) and the Institute of Political Science Münster agreed to establish an integrated study course.
-The unique features of the combined Bachelor-Master-Diploma "International and European Governance" are both the German-French cooperation and the international focus.
+More than 15 years ago, in 1999, the Institut d'Etudes Politiques de Lille (IEP Lille) and the Institute of Political Science Münster agreed to establish this integrated study course.
+The unique features of the combined Bachelor's and Master's degree "International and European Governance" are both the German-French cooperation and the international focus.
 Thanks to integrated stays in France (min.
 50%), students have the opportunity to gain deep insights into another culture and university system without prolonging their studies.
-The cooperation is licensed by the German-French University, which supports our students during their studies abroad with a scholarship.
+The cooperation is licensed by the German-French University which supports our students during their studies abroad with a scholarship.

 The course is intended as a consecutive Bachelor-Master combination, as the French degree is only obtained after an optional fifth year of study.

 At the IEP Lille, a comprehensive programme is taught during the first year of studies, including courses in economics, history, law, and languages.
 It forms the basis for the choice between various Master's specifications, ranging from European Careers over Sustainable Development to Organisational Communication for the third and possible fifth year.
 At the WWU Münster, political science is in the focus of studies, starting with basic courses (e.g., international relations, political theory), methods courses, and a variety of elective courses in the second year, followed by a focus on International and European Governance in the fourth and possible fifth year.Study abroad unit(s)Owing to the special organisation of the course, students spend every second year, i.e. half of their studies abroad, either in Lille (France) or in Münster (Germany).InternshipsA compulsory internship is to be conducted in the fourth year of studies (first year of the Master's part).Forms of assessmentApart from written and oral exams, written papers are a common form of assessment.
 These papers should guarantee that students acquire scientific and methodical tools necessary to be able to write their Bachelor's and Master's theses.